NipponPa/cpe334se-finalproject/E2E_TestPlan.md

 **Preconditions:** No active user session
 **Steps:**
 1) Open home page (which is protected)
-2) Verify automatic redirect to `/login` page
+2) Verify automatic redirect to `/welcome` page
-3) Confirm authentication required message is displayed **Expected:** Unauthenticated user is redirected to login page with appropriate message
+3) Confirm welcome page is displayed with login/signup options **Expected:** Unauthenticated user is redirected to welcome page with appropriate message

 ## Scenario ID: E2E-006
 **Title:** Login with invalid credentials